 Saturday 9 November 2019 is a day many football fans will not forget.
-Supporters of Everton and Tottenham will remember it as the day they saw a footballer suffer a sickening injury that will see him out of action for the foreseeable future.
+Supporters of Everton and Tottenham will remember it as the day they saw a footballer sustain a sickening injury that will see him out of action for the foreseeable future.

-André Gomes suffered a badly broken ankle in a clash on the ball with Spurs striker Son Heung-min.
+André Gomes sustained a badly broken ankle in a clash on the ball with Spurs striker Son Heung-min.
 As the player was stretchered off the pitch, the distress etched on the faces of his fellow players suggested the prognosis was not good.

 Thankfully for Gomes and Everton, however, the Portuguese midfielder is expected to make a full recovery and his injury is not thought to be career-ending.